rdrr1990/datascience101/automating/mohanty_survey_guide.md

 Three of my folders have intuitive names (`Jan16`, `Mar16`, and `Oct16`) but one of my folders picked up a lengthy name, `http___www.people-press.org_files_datasets_Aug16`.
 Don't worry about that.

-- Create a new folder, call it say `pewpolitical`
+- Create a new folder, call it say `automating`

 - Move all four folders into `pewpolitical`

 Please note I have no affiliation (past or present) with Pew Research.
 I simply think that they do great work and they make it relatively hassle free to get started with meaningful data sets.

-# The R Notebook (R Markdown) Template
+# The R Notebook (RMarkdown) Template

+(RMarkdown ninjas can skip this section.)

-In `RStudio`, create a new `RNotebook` and save it as `pewpoliticaltemplate.Rmd` in the `pewpolitical` folder you just created.
+In `RStudio`, create a new `RNotebook` and save it as `pewpoliticaltemplate.Rmd` in the `automating` folder you just created.
 This document will likely knit to `HTML` by default; hold down the `knit` button to change it to `PDF`.
 Add fields to the header as desired.
-Below find a sample header that automatically puts today's date on the document.
+The sample header below automatically puts today's date on the document by parsing the expression next to `Date:` as `R` code.

 Next add an `R` code chunk to `pewpoliticaltemplate.Rmd` to take care of background stuff like formatting.
-Though setting a working directory would not be needed just to knit the `Rmd`, it must be set by `knit::opts_knits$set(root.dir = '/path/to/pewpolitical/')` to automate document prep. (`setwd` isn't needed in the `Rmd` but setting the working directory separately in `Console` is recommended if you're still editing.)
+Though setting a working directory would not be needed just to knit the `Rmd`, it must be set by `knit::opts_knits$set(root.dir = '/path/to/automating/')` to automate document prep. (`setwd` isn't needed in the `Rmd` but setting the working directory separately in `Console` is recommended if you're still editing.)

 ![Initial Configuration](config.png)